Thejakshi-k/LearningSeleniumATB8x/README.md

 Features of Selenium?
 Why Selenium, Advantage, DisAdvantage
 How to install Selenium, Use it.
 Selenium Arch.
-(W3C, Json Wire protocol)
+(W3C, Json Wire protocol).